sictweb/web222/weeks/week01/README.md

 The web is *linkable*, which makes it something that can be indexed, searched, navigated, and connected.
 The web gets more valuable as its connections grow: just look at all the other pages and resources this page links to itself!

 The web allows users to access and run remote applications *without* needing to install new software.  **The deployment model of the web is HTTP**.
 Compare that to traditional software that has to be manually installed on every computer that needs to run it.
-Same with mobile phones and apps in the various app stores.
-Updates get *installed* every time you use a URL.
+The same is true with mobile phones and apps in the various app stores.
+On the web, updates get *installed* every time you open a URL.

 > Question: how many mobile or desktop apps did you install today vs. how many websites did you visit?